-2) The SUT is set to send RTP packets during the test session, e.g. pre-configured or set as send-
+Preconditions: 1) The SUT has passed test 6.2.2.6.
+2) The SUT is set to send RTP packets during the test session, e.g. pre-configured or set as send-receive or send-only through test instrument signalling.

-2) At least three RTCP packets are sent from the SUT per used SSRC identifier (at least the first

-RTCP packet may be sent before first RTP packet for each SSRC).
+Stop condition:1) RTP packets are sent from the SUT.2) At least three RTCP packets are sent from the SUT per used SSRC identifier (at least the first RTCP packet may be sent before first RTP packet for each SSRC).